-A simplified list of the Biblical Feasts which the Lord Jehovah Himself tells us, “These are My set appointed meeting times.”
+A simplified list of the Biblical Feasts, their symbols, meanings and how to celebrate with God.
+The Lord Jehovah Himself tells us, “These are My set appointed meeting times.”
 (Leviticus 23:2)

 The Seventh-day Sabbath

 The Sabbath is God’s weekly meeting day which He established on the 7th day of Creation when He laid the foundations of the earth (Genesis 2:2-3).
 God decreed that it is “holy” and gave a special blessing on this day (Exodus 20:11).
 God asks us to “remember” The Sabbath day (Exodus 20:8).
 It is to be a memorial of both Creation (Genesis 2:3; Exodus 20:11) and God’s work of Salvation (Deuteronomy 5:15).
 Jesus tells us that God made the Sabbath for us (Mark 2:27) and that He is Lord of the Sabbath (Matthew 12:8).